 That means striking while the iron is hot and offering them something so irresistible that it’s hard for them to say no.

-You see, as you’ve moved through this post, I’ve educated you on the basic foundation of a simple sales funnel.
+You see, as you’ve moved through this post, I’ve been guiding you through how to create a sales funnel that is straight up deadly when done right…

 I’ve outlined most of the layers (we still have one to go!) in this post…

-And on top of that, I’ve also given you the chance to grab a copy of the emails I use in our funnel, inside our lead magnet.
+And I’ve given you the chance to get funnelled by grabbing a copy of the emails I use inside our funnels.

-- Your introductory offer should be affordable and (typically) priced under $20
+- Your introductory offer should be affordable and priced under $50

 - The offer should be relevant to your read magnet, lead magnet and core offer (coming up next!)